Valiant Hearts: The Great War: Critical reception

-The game received generally positive reviews from critics upon release according to review aggregator Metacritic.
+Valiant Hearts: The Great War received generally positive reviews from critics upon release according to review aggregator Metacritic.
 Joe Juba from Game Informer praised the game for successfully depicting a human story that showed a side of war that was rarely depicted.
 Polygon's Danielle Riendeau described the title as "a playable history lesson" noting the game's fictional story, and real-life history resonates with "unexpected intensity".
 Carolyn Petit of GameSpot admired the game's emphasis on helping people rather than killing them—an uncommon theme in video games.
 Daniel Krupa from IGN called the game a "beautiful, harrowing experience", while Philippa Warr of PC Gamer noted that the title might have worked better as an "animated comic book adventure" as she felt that the narrative and the interactive components clashed, leaving players feeling detached.

 The game's narrative was praised.
 Chris Carter of Destructoid called the story cohesive and praised its theme of friendship and family.
 He singled out the beginning of the game for being touching, calling it an "emotional tear-jerker".
 Eurogamer's Christian Donlan felt that the story suffered from tonal inconsistencies, though he noted that the game worked best when it was "working on an intimate level", singling out a scenario where players have to escape from a prisoner-of-war camp as an example.
 Petit praised the game's mix of delightful scenes and war segments, which made the game's tone more diverse, and made "the devastation of the game's grimmer scenes more impactful".
 Juba disliked the game's thin storytelling because the lack of conversation between the characters was not sufficient to tell a nuanced story.
-Daniel Krupa, writing for IGN, disagreed, saying that despite the strangely intelligible sounds, the game's messages were successfully conveyed to players.
+Krupa disagreed, saying that despite the strangely intelligible sounds, the game's messages were successfully conveyed to players.
 Riendeau noted that she became emotionally invested in the characters and that seeing them in dangerous situations during the war created tension and a sense of urgency for players.